Inpatient oncology unit

 Outpatient infusion center

-The Outpatient Infusion Center at Leesburg Regional Medical Center provides supportive care in a comfortable environment for people who need frequent infusions of medications, including those with central lines.
+Our Outpatient Infusion Center provides supportive care in a comfortable environment for people who need frequent infusions of medications, including those with central lines.
 We are committed to providing our patients with the latest technologies in intravenous therapy in a safe, controlled environment.

 All of our infusion nurses are educated and credentialed by the Oncology Nurse Society's biotherapy and chemotherapy standards.
 Typical services provided may include chemotherapy and blood administration, intravenous therapies, bladder installations, PICC line insertions and various diagnostic procedures including bone marrow aspiration.

-Leesburg Regional Medical Center is accredited with commendation by the American College of Surgeons' Commission on Cancer (CoC).
+UF Health Leesburg Hospital is accredited with commendation by the American College of Surgeons' Commission on Cancer (CoC).

 There are only 1,500 CoC-accredited cancer programs in the United States.
 Accreditation encourages hospitals, treatment centers and other facilities to improve their quality of care through various cancer-related programs and activities.
 These programs are concerned with the full continuum of cancer—from prevention to survivorship and end-of-life care—while addressing both survival and quality of life.